vmware/vic/doc/design/volumes/nfsvolumestores.md

 	// Service is the interface to the nfs target.
 	Service MountServer

-	// Service selflink to volume store.
+	// SelfLink to volume store.
 	SelfLink *url.URL
 }